Don's "Whom We Might Be" Story

 which was built "to keep the Northern barbarians away"

-Roman builders determined how to use aqueducts to bring fresh water from the mountains to their villas, to bathe & to drink, and how to make slaves do all of the work that was needed for the rich & beautiful senate leaders
+Roman builders determined how to use aqueducts to bring fresh water from the mountains to their villas, to bathe & to drink, & how to make slaves do all of the work that was needed for the rich & beautiful senate leaders

-The Roman Empire also caused a massive religious event that changed the world for us 2,000+years ago, where their political slaughter of "Jesus of Bethlehem" by the governor of Judea, Pontius Pilate, created the start of the Christian religious faith.
+their political slaughter of "Jesus of Bethlehem" by the governor of Judea, Pontius Pilate, created the start of the Christian religious faith.

-The story has him hung on a cross ( for unproven crimes against the state ) with a “crown of thorns” and a Roman sword “thrust into his side” at the top of the
+with a "crown of thorns" & a Roman sword "thrust into his side" at the top of the

-Golgotha
+Golgotha Hill

-( Calvary ) hill, which is outside of the city walls of Jerusalem to die publicly & painfully to send a message of their power…
+outside of the city walls of Jerusalem to die publicly & painfully to send a message of their power…

 "fact,"